ajborka/nvda_developer_toolkit/README.md

 ## Notes

+* When using home or any modified version of the home key, using the numpad home key fails because NVDA will send the numpad7 keypress instead of a numpadHome keypress.
+Other keyboard add-ons that attempt to reassign numpad7 to the home key will fail in this add-on.
 * When using the relative parent feature, DTK will set the relative parent to the desktop under the following conditions.
 	* The focused object and the relative parent are the same.
 	* The relative parent is not a direct ancestor of the focused object.